Config::Model::CheckList - Handle check list element

 { A => 0, B => 1, C => 0 , D => 1}

-With a parameter, this method will return either:
+With a parameter, this method returns either:

 The list entered in preset mode